human154/gleam-book/README.md

 Languages targeting the Beam V.M. work with imutable data.
 When we talk about data types in the next chapter we'll see how this simplifies the language.
 Gleam uses a functional programming style which is a great match for working with immutable data.

 If you haven't worked in a functional style before, then you are in the right place!
-Gleam is amung the simplest and friendliest functional languages in existance.
+Gleam is amung the simplest and friendliest functional languages in existance!

 ### The Limitations Of Gleam
 Gleam is a young language.
 The Gleam community is working hard to remedy the following limitations: